taichi/modernjs/modernjs.en.md

 #### [webpack-dev-server](https://webpack.github.io/docs/webpack-dev-server.html)
 This is a server for running the build products of [webpack] in a simplified manner.

-Since it operates based on the configuration file for [webpack], you can move applications more easily than [Simple server] like [Express](http://expressjs.com/).
+Since it operates based on the configuration file for [webpack], you can move applications more easily than simple server like [Express](http://expressjs.com/).

 Since it has abundant functions such as being able to move as a proxy, it is convenient to read all the documents one by one.